zevv/npeg/README.md

 # NPeg

 NPeg is a pure Nim pattern-matching library.
 It provides macros to compile patterns and grammars (PEGs) to Nim procedures which will parse a string and collect selected parts of the input.
+PEGs are not unlike regular expressions, but offer more power and flexibility, and have less ambiguities.

 ```nim
 import npeg, strutils, tables